Peter McCullough & Andrew Wakefield: Vaccines, Autism, and the CDC

 They do cite major studies — including the recent Danish aluminum study that followed 1.2 million children.
 But these major studies are dismissed, and here’s how:

 • The same old “no true unvaccinated” argument: They claim these studies are invalid because they don’t have “genuinely unvaccinated control groups.”
 With clear evidence that vaccines save lives, withholding vaccines from children merely to create an “uncontaminated control group” would violate clinical equipoise and is extremely unethical.
-Even so, such studies have been done comparing vaccinated children with the children of parents who refused to let them get vaccinated:
+Still, there are good vaccines studies comparing the vaccinated vs. the unvaccinated.

 • Statistical nitpicking: They claim that studies that did not find an association with autism used “overadjusted statistical models,” “registry misclassification,” and “ecological confounding”.
 By claiming that models were “overadjusted”, the authors are insinuating that they have better subject-matter knowledge regarding a causal relationship than other researchers who have examined this relationship before them.
 In this vague claim, they fail to make explicit the variables they think are overadjustments and do not provide any additional “expert evidence” to back their claims.
 Though some degree of misclassification is inevitable in any registry-based study, errors large enough to completely erase an association are extremely rare.
 Ultimately, these are manufactured and technical reasons to dismiss studies that don’t support their conclusions.